Higher and foundation tiers

 are very exothermic and can be violent.
 The reactions follow the expected trends, the more reactive

-the alkali metals and the more reactive the halogen the
+the alkali metal and the more reactive the halogen the

 more violent and explosive the reaction.
 The reaction can be